Advertisement

 • Valid passport

-• coverage that includes The Bahamas
+• Health insurance coverage that includes The Bahamas

 • Proof of employment for remote workers.
 This can be proof of self-employment or an employment contract.